redpanda-data/connect/website/docs/components/processors/while.md

 ### `at_least_once`

-`bool` Whether to always run the child processors at least one time.
+Whether to always run the child processors at least one time.

+Type: `bool`
+Default: `false`

 ### `max_loops`

-`number` An optional maximum number of loops to execute.
+An optional maximum number of loops to execute.
 Helps protect against accidentally creating infinite loops.

+Type: `number`
+Default: `0`

 ### `condition`

-`object` A [condition](/docs/components/conditions/about) to test for each loop.
+A [condition](/docs/components/conditions/about) to test for each loop.
 If the condition fails the loop is stopped.

+Type: `object`
+Default: `{"text":{"arg":"","operator":"equals_cs","part":0},"type":"text"}`

 ### `processors`

-`array` A list of child processors to execute on each loop.
+A list of child processors to execute on each loop.

+Type: `array`
+Default: `[]`